CarlosPadaria/CarlosPadaria/README.md

 ## About me

-🔍 I'm currently looking for opportunities in the fields of data and bussiness 🎓 I hold a technical degree in **Systems Development**
+🔍 I'm currently looking for opportunities in the fields of data and business<br>
+🎓 I hold a technical degree in **Systems Development**

 ## Tech and tools